varsha13152/tp/docs/UserGuide.md

 5. Navigate to the folder by using `cd` into the folder you put the jar file in, and use the `java -jar innsync.jar` command to run the application.<br>

 6. A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.<br><br>
    ![Ui](images/Ui.png)

 7. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: